-3.8 Our consultation and conciliation services are conducive to the sound record of industrial relations in Hong Kong.
-In 2018, the labour relations scene remained generally stable.
-We held 65 094 consultation meetings, and handled 13 691 claims and 90 labour disputes in the year.
+3.8 Our conciliation and consultation services are conducive to maintaining harmonious industrial relations in Hong Kong.
+In 2019, we held 65 343 consultation meetings, and handled 13 755 claims and 76 labour disputes.
 Over 70% of cases with conciliation service rendered were settled in the year.
-In 2018, the LD handled five strikes (including one strike which started in late 2017 and ended in early 2018).
-The average number of working days lost due to strike per thousand salaried employees and wage earners was 0.06, which was among the lowest in the world.
 (Figures 3.2 - 3.7)